Skip to main content

 Croup is a common childhood illness causing symptoms which may involve a harsh barking cough, hoarse voice and (inspiratory) stridor.
 It is usually caused by inflammation of the upper respiratory tract (predominantly the larynx and trachea but it may affect the bronchi) as a result of viral infection.

-Croup tends to be relatively mild and self-limiting but the distressing symptoms may prompt parents to bring their child to their GP or local emergency department.
+Croup is usually relatively mild and self-limiting but the distressing symptoms may prompt parents to bring their child to their GP or local emergency department.
 Severe cases may compromise the upper airway and so the condition of the child needs to be assessed carefully and other causes of upper airway obstruction (such as inhaled foreign body and epiglottitis) must be considered and excluded.

 Continue reading below

-• Croup affects about 3% of children per year, mostly between the ages of 6 months and 3 years.
+• Croup affects about 3% of children per year, mostly between the ages of 6 months and 3 years.2

 • Hospital admissions due to croup peak in September to December, but occur throughout the year.